CleverCloud/engineering.clever-cloud.com/sysadmin/_posts/2012-11-22-knowing-your-system-part-basics-on-unixlike-systems.md

 All of these files are stored in a tree respecting the [Filesystem Hierarchy Standard](http://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).

 * / is the parent folder of everything, we call it "slash".
-* /boot is the folder where everything needed by the bootloader (The menu where you select which OS to start).
+* /boot is the folder where everything needed by the bootloader (The menu where you select which OS to start) is stored.
 * /dev contains all the files corresponding to hardware devices or core functionnalities.
 * /etc contains all the system-wide configuration files.
 * /home contains the personnal directories of the users.